iamsumitp/iamsumitp/README.md

 <p align="center">
 <img align="right" width="375" alt="GIF" src="https://github.com/iamsumitp/iamsumitp/blob/master/coder.gif" />
 </p>

-👋🏽 Hi, my name is Sumit, which is a Sanskrit word derived from the Vedas and it translates to - good friend.
+👋🏽 Hi, my name is [Sumit](https://www.linkedin.com/in/iamsumitp/)  which is a Sanskrit word derived from the Vedas and it translates to - good friend.

 🎓 Grad with a Bachelor's of Engineering in Computer Science Engineering.

 🌇 Mumbai Native, with a passion for solving problems .

-📚 I have worked on synthetic data generation, product promotion optimization, built solution for TV content compliance using Deep Learning, customer segmentation and price optimization that helped businesses grow.
-I have extensive experience with Git, Python, TensorFlow, PySpark and AWS Sage Maker.
+📚 I am a  passionate self-taught full stack developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 💻 As for my future, I hope to one day work as Researcher at Google and work with a diverse team of great minds.

 🏔 In my free time, you can find me either Gaming or in the gym.

+💼 any freelance work? do reach, [email](mailto:sumitp2398@gmail.com) :)

+💬 ask me about anything, i am happy to help;

 <!--💪🏽 Data Science solution pipeline planning, Computer Vision Research, Deep Learning architecture improving, Mentoring.-->
 <p align="center">